Poojag30/Basic-Csharp-Projects/README.md

 **1. Simple Calculator** : This programs allows the user to perform multiple calculations in a loop until they choose to exit.
 It handles basic arithmetic operations (+, -, *, /) and includes error checking for division by zero.

- **2.Temperature Converter** :This program provides a menu to choose between converting Celsius to Fahrenheit or Fahrenheit to Celsius, and then performs the conversion based on the user's choice.
+ **2. Temperature Converter** :This program provides a menu to choose between converting Celsius to Fahrenheit or Fahrenheit to Celsius, and then performs the conversion based on the user's choice.

- **3.Currency Converter** : This program converts a given amount in USD to either Euro, British Pound, or Indian Rupee based on the user's choice.
+ **3. Currency Converter** : This program converts a given amount in USD to either Euro, British Pound, or Indian Rupee based on the user's choice.

- **4.Todo List** : This code provides a basic console-based interface for managing a todo list.
+ **4. Todo List** : This code provides a basic console-based interface for managing a todo list.
 It allows users to add tasks to a list and then list all the tasks.

- **5.BMI Calculator** : This program first prompts the user to enter their weight and height.
+ **5. BMI Calculator** : This program first prompts the user to enter their weight and height.
 It then calculates the BMI and displays the result along with an interpretation of the BMI category.

- **6.ATM ConsoleApp** :This is a basic ATM console application in C# that allows users to check their balance, deposit money, withdraw money, and exit the ATM.
+ **6. ATM ConsoleApp** :This is a basic ATM console application in C# that allows users to check their balance, deposit money, withdraw money, and exit the ATM.
 It prompts the user to enter their PIN, and then presents a menu for selecting different options.